microsoft/rushjs.io-website/pages/developer/modifying_package_json.md

 > If you modify **package.json** manually, don't forget to run `rush update` afterwards.

-## Upgrading to newer versions of your NPM packages

-Today, Rush does not yet have an integrated equivalent of `npm update` or [npm-check-updates](https://www.npmjs.com/package/npm-check-updates).
-So you if you want to update the SemVer patterns across all your package.json files, you'll need to use an external tool.

-*NOTE: Bulk updating of package.json versions is an important feature.
-We would love for someone to contribute a PR.
-The only reason the Rush developers have not prioritized this is that it generally gets solved in various other ways for the monorepos that we manage.*

 #### Next up: [Other helpful commands]({% link pages/developer/other_commands.md %})